Capitalisk/lite-merkle/README.md

 const ProperMerkle = require('proper-merkle');

 (async () => {
+  // The leafCount option represents the number of signatures which can be generated
-  let merkle = new ProperMerkle();
+  // from a single MSS tree.
+Trees with more leaves take longer to compute. let merkle = new ProperMerkle({
+    leafCount: 128,
+    signatureFormat: 'base64'
+  });

   let seed = merkle.generateSeed();

-  // Generate Merkle Signature Scheme tree.
+  // Generate Merkle Signature Scheme tree; second argument is the index of the tree.
+  // An unlimited number of MSS trees can be generated from a single seed.
-  // For synchronous call, use merkle.generateMSSTreeFromSeedSync(seed, 0)
-  let mssTree = await merkle.generateMSSTreeFromSeed(seed, 0);
+  // For synchronous call, use generateMSSTreeFromSeedSync method. let mssTree = await merkle.generateMSSTreeFromSeed(seed, 0);

   let message = 'hello world';

-  // Sign message; third argument is the leaf/key index in the MSS tree. let signature = merkle.sign(message, mssTree, 0);
+  // Sign message; third argument is the leaf/key index within the MSS tree.
+  // Each leaf index should only be used once (to produce a single signature). let signature = merkle.sign(message, mssTree, 0);

-  // Verify message; returns true or false. merkle.verify(message, signature, mssTree.publicRootHash);
+  // Verify message; returns true or false.
+  // publicRootHash is the Merkle root and it should be used as the public key. merkle.verify(message, signature, mssTree.publicRootHash);
 })();